Cities & Villages

 No doubt, the finest hotel in the city of Tavira is the Pousada Convento de Tavira.
 The former convent, situated on top of a hill overlooking the old town has been transformed into a small hotel with great ambience, combining modern comfort with the charm of carefully restored historical architecture.
-Pousadas de Portugal is a chain of smaller hotels, operated by the Pestana Group, located in places of special historic or romantic interest.
-The popular 4star hotels Vila Galé Tavira and Vila Galé Albacora are situated on both sides of the river Gilão, watering into the Ria Formosa at Quatro Aguas.
-The endless dandy beach on the Ilha de Tavira can be accessed by ferry boat within a few minutes.
+The popular 4star hotels Vila Galé Tavira and Vila Galé Albacora are situated on both sides of the river Gilão, flowing into the Ria Formosa at Quatro Aguas.
+The endless sandy beach on the Ilha de Tavira can be accessed by ferry boat within a few minutes.

-Several km east of Tavira the holiday resort Cabanas de Tavira is located on the Ria Formosa with a range of holiday villas and apartments.
-The long sandy beach on the seaside of the island opposite the resort, Ilha das Cabanas, can be also accessed by ferry boat.
-Golfer will enjoy the nearby great golf courses Quinta de Cima and Quinta da Ria, both collocated with the Robinson Club, as well Benamor.
+Several km east of Tavira, the holiday resort Cabanas de Tavira is located on the Ria Formosa with a range of holiday villas and apartments.
+The long sandy beach on the seaside of the island opposite the resort, Ilha das Cabanas, can also be accessed by ferry boat.
+Golfers will enjoy the nearby great golf courses Quinta de Cima and Quinta da Ria, both associated with the Robinson Club, as well as the Benamor course.

 Tavira sports and leisure

 The eastern Algarve is an ideal territory for biking: the flat coastal area along the Ria Formosa invites to relaxed bike tours, the hilly interior provides challenges to mountain bikers, and road bikers will appreciate the panoramic countryside roads across the Barrocal with low traffic between the Atlantic Ocean and the Serra.